-Our performance and target 4
+Recycled wood: our performance and target

 The volume of this material available to us is affected by reuse and recycling initiatives in the European Union, economic development, patterns of consumer behaviour and furniture retailers reclaiming used furniture.
-In 2020 we used over half a million tonnes of it, and we commit to increase this by nearly ten percentage points.
+In 2020 we used over half a million tonnes of it, and we commit to increase this by eight percentage points.

 Our strategic approach to sustainability includes engagement with others to help us achieve the target.
 If we can help influence the behaviour of consumers and businesses, then we may see increased availability of post-consumer wood.

-While we want to obtain greater quantities of recycled wood, we also insist on using only the highest quality materials.
+Whilst we want to obtain greater quantities of recycled wood, we also insist on using only the highest quality materials.
 Our boards are regularly tested in our central lab in Arnsberg, and we work with our suppliers to achieve 100% compliance with product quality rules.

 “We want wood to be used in products before it is ultimately burned a long way down the line – this generates more value to society and the economy.”